Designing your own homeschool art curriculum does not need to be overwhelming.

 One way to teach art is to focus on the element of colour, use it in different ways to illustrate the power of colour and also the power of absence of colour and to view and analyse how artists use colour to create mood and tell a story.

 We think of texture as to how a subject feels or the illusion of how it may feel.
 We describe texture in the degree of roughness or smoothness.
 Paint can give texture by the amount of paint used and also the technique in which the paint is applied.Every surface has a texture and children take great pleasure in observing the effects of texture such as leaf/bark rubbings working with crayon or pencil.
-Working with different textures can include ideas such as collage, print-making and stencilling with potatoes, wood-cuts, string over wood, linoleum, and sculpture using a variety of mediums - clay, wood, soap, wire and so on.
+Working with different textures can include ideas such as collage, print-making and stenciling with potatoes, wood-cuts, string over wood, linoleum, and sculpture using a variety of mediums - clay, wood, soap, wire and so on.
+Remember that the homeschool art curriculum you design does not need to be separate to your other subjects.
+The ideas above work perfectly as you're teaching science, history or even a part of a reading lesson.

 This refers to the body of the work of art and the space that surrounds it.
 We readily understand the concept of mass when we view architecture, the huge spires and the balance of masses and space in sculptures.
 Of course a painter gives illusion of space in his two dimensional work.It is sometimes difficult for a student to understand how to use his page or how to deliberately leave space.